MaximeChretien/HerbBox2.0/ReadMe.md

 - **PLANT1_WET_SOIL**: Value of the soil humidity over which the soil is considered wet.
 Value between 0% and 100% (Default: 85).
 - **PLANT1_TIME_PUMP_ON**: Duration during which the pump is powered on to water the plant if the soil is dry.
 Value in ms with a L at the end (Default: 15000L).

-For plant 2 and plant 3, just change the one with a 2 or a 3 in the name instead of a 1.
+For plant 2 and plant 3, use the settings with a 2 or a 3 in the name instead of a 1.

 ### Air settings
 - **COLD_TEMP**: Value of the air temperature under which the air is considered cold.
 Value in Celsius degree (Default: 12).